AISWARYAS6282/Information-Gathering-tool/README.md

 # Information Gathering Tool

-A lightweight CLI-based domain reconnaissance tool that resolves a website's IP address and retrieves its geolocation data — city, region, country, ISP, and more.
+A lightweight CLI-based domain reconnaissance tool that resolves a website's IP address and retrieves its geolocation data of city, region, country, ISP, and more.

 Built as part of learning offensive security fundamentals and Python-based network tooling.